-We also recommend that you enable release options to ensure that you get access to the latest Office 365 features as soon as possible.
-For more information, see Set up the Standard or Targeted release options in Office 365.
+We also recommend that you enable release options to ensure that you get access to the latest Microsoft 365 features as soon as possible.
+For more information, see Set up the Standard or Targeted release options.

 Set up a Microsoft Azure account

 For some Office solutions, you might need a Microsoft Azure account to build using Azure services.
 To set up a free Azure account, see Create your Azure free account today.

 You can install sample data packs on your Microsoft 365 Developer Program subscription.
 Sample data packs save you time by automatically installing data and content you need to build and test your solutions.
 This includes fictitious users, metadata, and photos to simulate a small corporate environment.
 For details about the sample data packs that are available and how to install them, see Install sample data packs.